Yanky597/w2wear/README.md

 >>I did that by feeding the users zip code to the google geocoding api.
 >>I then used the returned longitude and latitude from the google geocoding api to request the current weather from weather.gov.
 Once the current weather is returned we can make outerwear recommendations based on the current temperature and conditions.
 The logic could be found in OuterwearRecommendation.js.

+## Artwork
+> I custom made all the artwork for this project using a mixture of Procreate and Photoshop.
+> Artwork could be found [here](https://github.com/Yanky597/w2wear/tree/main/w2wear/images).

 Enjoy!